G-U-N/Rectified-Diffusion/readme.md

 ### Contact

-If you have any questions, please feel free to contact the us: Fu-Yun Wang (fywang@link.cuhk.edu.hk)
+If you have any questions, please feel free to contact us: Fu-Yun Wang (fywang@link.cuhk.edu.hk) and Ling Yang (yangling0818@163.com).